 Identify, incubate and invest

 At Circulate Capital, we identify, incubate, and invest in opportunities designed to intercept ocean plastic at the source by collecting, sorting, processing, and recycling waste in South and Southeast Asian countries.
 As a result, waste is diverted from the environment into the recycling value chain, furthering the circular economy.

 Circulate Capital established the world’s first investment fund dedicated to preventing ocean plastic: Circulate Capital Ocean Fund (CCOF).
 CCOF is a new, blended financing mechanism, bringing together the public and private sectors to invest for maximum impact.
-It was created in partnership with leading corporations, PepsiCo, the first investor, Coca-Cola, Danone, Dow, Procter & Gamble, Unilever, Chevron Phillips Chemical and backed by USAID.
+It was created in partnership with leading corporations, PepsiCo, the first investor, Coca-Cola, Danone, Chanel, Unilever, Dow, Procter & Gamble, Chevron Phillips Chemical, Mondelez International and backed by DFC and USAID.